What Can Dogs Drink Besides Water?

 In This Article:

-While water is essential for keeping you and your dog healthy and hydrated, as the summer heat rolls in (and it’s definitely hereopens in a new tab), you might sometimes find yourself wondering if there are other safe drink options available for your dog.
+Water is essential for keeping you and your dog healthy and hydrated.
+But when they get especially parched, you might wonder if there are other safe drink options available for your dog.

-While water is by far the best and safest option for your pup, there are a few other liquids that can be given to your dog in moderation, with a couple of special considerations.
-Read ahead, where we discuss other beverages that may help add variety to your dog’s daily routine.
+While water is by far the best and safest option for your pup, there are a few other liquids that can be given to them in moderation, with a couple of special considerations.
+Below, we discuss other beverages that can help add variety to your dog’s daily hydration routine.

 littleKin™ is Kinship’s home just for puppy and kitten parents.
 Bop over to check out expert advice, new pet tools, and special deals—all curated for your newest family member.